Weikardzaena/AlienBlaster/README.md

 This is a top-down space shooter written from scratch in Unity3D.
 Currently this is in its infant stages with mainly just the core architecture done.

 (C) 2018 George Nikolai Kotula.
+All rights reserved.

 This project is NOT released under a copy-left or MIT-style license.
-See LICENSE.md.

 ## Key Features